Silas Jayne: Disappearance of Helen Brach

-In 2005, investigators announced that an individual, later identified as Joseph Plemmons, had come forward with information about Helen's alleged murder.
-Helen's body was burned at a steel mill off of Interstate 65 close to Gary, Indiana, according to Plemmons, a horseman who had known Helen.
-Plemmons admitted that he and ten other people, including a police officer, beat and shot Helen to death at the direction of Silas Jayne and his nephew, Frank Jayne Jr. Plemmons confessed to being the shooter after agreeing to a deal that would protect him from legal action.
-He claimed Helen was killed so she would not report being duped in shady horse dealings to the police.
-He added that Bailey was unrelated to the homicide.
-He named nine of the conspirators; the tenth, a woman, he did not identify because he claimed he never knew her name.
-According to Plemmons, the female conspirator pretended to be Helen and used her plane ticket home from the Mayo Clinic, and that Helen herself was actually driven home.
-There was no evidence available to charge his alleged accomplices with anything relating to Helen's case.
-As do all the other suspected conspirators who are still alive, Frank Jayne Jr. continues to deny involvement in Helen's abduction while incarcerated in Illinois for arson.
+In 2005, investigators announced that an individual (Joseph Plemmons) had come forward with information about Helen's alleged murder.
+Helen's body was burned at a steel mill off Interstate 65 near Gary, Indiana, according to Plemmons, a horseman who had known Helen.
+Plemmons also admitted that he and ten other people beat and shot Helen to death at the direction of Silas Jayne and his nephew (Frank Jayne).
+Plemmons confessed to being the shooter after agreeing to a deal that would protect him from legal action.
+He claimed Helen was killed so she would not report to the police, and added that Bailey was unrelated to the homicide.
+He named nine of the conspirators; the tenth (a woman) he did not identify because he claimed he never knew her name.
+According to Plemmons, the woman pretended to be Helen and used her plane ticket home from the Mayo Clinic; Helen herself was actually driven home.
+There was no evidence available to charge the alleged accomplices with anything relating to Helen's case.